 Remote is the new normal

 This is one point that can not be over-emphasised.
 We’ve all seen it play out in the last month or more and it’s not about to go away with the end of the Pandemic.

-Organisations have come to realise that productivity and effectiveness is rarely associated with on-premise workforce.
+Organisations have come to realise that productivity and effectiveness are rarely associated with an on-premise workforce.
 More businesses will continue to explore the possibilities of a remote workforce and as a strategy to reduce cost on infrastructure and other related overheads.